 Sarah McKenna has been developing her unique handmade Irish pottery at Bridge Street Studios since 1999.
 Before returning to Dundalk she studied Ceramics at Duncan of Jordonstone College of Art & Design, the University of Dundee, Scotland where she gained a Bachelor of Ceramic Design.

-Sarah’s work has always been engaged in the process and In 2006 Sarah started producing a range of textured and pattern ceramics giftware which is the beginning of what you can purchase today.
+Sarah’s work has always been engaged in the process, and In 2006, Sarah started producing a range of textured and pattern ceramics giftware, which is the beginning of what you can purchase today.

-When not in her in my 250-year-old studio space, she is a mother of two boys and wife to a hairy musician.
+When not in her 250-year-old studio space, she is a mother of two boys and wife to a hairy musician.
 In her “spare time” she is a Scout Leader in her home town of Dundalk.